On threefold canonical thresholds: Notations and Conventions.

-We are particularly interested in comparing the weights computing canonical threshold and its ``approximations''.
-Given a pair $(X,S)$ such that the canonical threshold is computed by weighted blow up with weights $w$.
-Let $a, m$ be its weighted discrepancy and weighted multiplicities respectively.
-Then $\ct(X,S)=\frac{a}{m}$.
-Suppose now that there is another weights $w'$ such that the exceptional divisor of the weighted blow up is irreducible.
+\begin{lem} Given a pair $(X,S)$ such that $S$ is an effective integral divisor and the canonical threshold is computed by weighted blow up with weight $w$ under an analytically local embedding $e:X\to \cX$.
+Let $a, m$ be its weighted discrepancy and weighted multiplicities respectively so that $\ct(X,S)=\frac{a}{m}$.

+Suppose now that there is another weight $w'$ such that the exceptional set of the weighted blow up (under the same embedding $e:X\to \cX$) is a prime divisor.
 Let $a', m'$ be its weighted discrepancy and weighted multiplicities respectively.
-Then we have $\frac{a}{m} =\ct \le \frac{a'}{m'}$.
-Therefore, since $m'$ is an integer,
+Then